10 Books Randomly Picked From My Shelves

 The Rebel Sell: Why Culture Can’t be Jammed by Joseph Heath & Andrew Potter.
-An insightful look into the how application of counter-culture can increase profitability instead of stalling it.
-In short, sticking it to the man often helps to encourage our consumer-centric culture, making the radical opposition to it counterproductive.
+An insightful look into how the application of counter-culture can increase profitability instead of stalling it.
+In short, sticking it to the man often helps to encourage our consumer-centric culture, making the radical opposition counterproductive.
 I enjoyed it because I have an interest in subcultures and the way they pull the mainstream.
 Politically, this is neither right nor left; it offends both sides equally.

-Androphilia: Rejecting the Gay Identity and Reclaiming Masculinity by Jack Malabranche.
+Androphilia: Rejecting the Gay Identity and Reclaiming Masculinity by Jack Donovan & Jack Malebranche.
 Along the same lines as Rebel Sell, it has a lot to do with discarding pre-conceived notions, but here, it’s of what it means to be “gay.”
 Good for that alone, but also because it can be applied to nearly any subculture that starts to buy too heavily into its own image.
 A friend of mine (who is gay and teaches LBGT studies at a university in NYC) recommended this and I loved it.
 Really interesting read.

 Illusions: The Adventures of a Reluctant Messiah by Richard Bach.
 I am hesitant to try and describe the book; I believe everyone who reads it will find something different in it.
 The plot details a man’s journey to become his own messiah, and by going along on his quest, you’ll learn about yourself.